jyincheng/TETRIS-UNITTESTING-AIRobot/README.md

 (3) Shape: to set all kinds of shapes

 ### Unit Testing of Testris (code with JUnit)
-(1) Tetris.test: to test movements and the function of game-over
+(1) TetrisTest: to test movements and the function of game-over

 ### Training AI Robot to be A Player (code in Python)